 Building Evidence for Community-Based Youth Justice

-The Research and Evaluation Center has been working with both YAP and exalt for more than two years as part of the Evidence Generation Initiative.
-During this time, staff have worked with the agencies to document their routine practices, to create rigorous theories of change and logic models, and to explore the measures necessary to organize mission-relevant data.
-The enhanced funding from the Casey Foundation will allow the Center staff to resolve any outstanding issues resulting from our previous collaborative work with the agencies.
-Next, we will work with the staff to create effective comparison samples that will be utilized for quasi-experimental evaluation studies.
+The Research and Evaluation Center had worked with both YAP and exalt for more than two years previously as part of the Evidence Generation Initiative.
+During this time, staff helped the agencies to document their routine practices, to create rigorous theories of change and logic models, and to explore the measures necessary to organize mission-relevant data.
+The enhanced funding from the Casey Foundation allowed the Center staff to resolve issues resulting from the previous collaborative work.
+Next, staff members worked to create effective comparison samples that could be utilized for quasi-experimental evaluation studies.

-Jeffrey A. Butts (PI), Doug Evans (Project Director), two Graduate Research Fellows (TBA), Rhoda Ramdeen
+Jeffrey A. Butts (PI), Doug Evans (Project Director), Graduate Research Fellows, Rhoda Ramdeen